CARC Party: History

 The CARCs were founded with a constitutive convention held in Viareggio on 21 and 22 November 1992 in which people who in the 70s had been part of Marxist-Leninist, pro-Chinese, autonomous and Trotskyist groups participated.
 The organization's first secretary general elected was Giuseppe Maj, who had been investigated for subversive association in 1981 and was then acquitted in 1986.

 Present mainly in Campania and Tuscany, over the years the party ended up at the center of strong controversy regarding the links between itself and the subversive movements operating in Italy.
 A few months after its foundation, the organization stood on antagonistic positions with the aim of having a guiding role towards the proletariat, as established in the 1998 document entitled "Project of Manifesto – Program of the New Italian Communist Party".
 In 1999, the preparatory commission for the founding congress of the (new) Italian Communist Party was constituted; CARCs made public this event in its newly founded periodical La Voce del Partito Comunista, in which it was explicitly affirmed the necessity to constitute a clandestine organism in government of the legal organization.
 This form of coordination subsequently attracted the attention of the Ministry of the Interior, which placed the CARCs in the galaxy of left-wing subversion, contiguous to terrorist groups even if not directly involved in criminal actions.

-The CARCs were weakened by two splits: the first one happened in 1997, when a group of militants left to create the LineaRossa group for the reconstruction of the Italian Communist Party; the second one two years later, few days before the murder of Massimo D'Antona, when the minority groups based in Padua, Foggia and Vicenza are accused by the majority of the national secretariat of "movementism and anarchist tendencies" and of deviation from the organizational line.
+The CARCs were weakened by two splits: the first one happened in 1997, when a group of militants left to create the LineaRossa group for the reconstruction of the Italian Communist Party; the second one two years later when the minority groups based in Padua, Foggia and Vicenza are accused by the majority of the national secretariat of "movementism and anarchist tendencies" and of deviation from the organizational line.